TrueNAS Scale / Proxmox / iSCSI Primer

 Or this video:https://www.youtube.com/watch?v=3cdzP8YvWt8

 The information is useful, but it’s just too much, too quick.
-I guess “NAS” is a complex topic so that’s the way it will be with ‘getting advice’.
+I guess “NAS” is a complex topic so that’s the way it will be with ‘getting advice’ on the Internet.

 Why TrueNAS Scale and not TrueNAS Core?

 I started off using TrueNAS Core because it seemed sort of default.
-Eventually I discovered there that Scale is also free and seems a lot more powerful:
+Eventually I discovered Scale which is also free and seems a lot more powerful:

 Reference